womcauliff/Basic-OOP-Hangman/README.md

 # Basic-OOP-Hangman
-Slide deck and sourcecode for a presentation on OOP, using Hangman and Node.js
+Slide deck and sourcecode for a presentation on Object Oriented Programming, using Hangman and Node.js